A human brain can only concentrate and pay attention to one thing at a time.

 I thought for years that I could ‘do recovery’ while simultaneously holding down a full time and demanding career, looking after a home and keeping busy with a million other things each day….
 Naturally, when I tried to recover while focusing on everything else each day, the eating disorder thrived as it was my auto pilot, it was routine and habitual and I did not apply the focus necessary for changing eating and exercise habits multiple times a day.
 I thought I was a failure because I could not ‘just do recovery’ while also doing life… But now I know why – my brain is not that smart.
 No brain is that smart.

-Ultimately, if we want full recovery and a brain that learns that the new, recovery focused behaviours are better than the old disordered ones were and for these to become hard wired then we have to apply as much full focus to our recovery as we possibly can (ideally more!).
-And then, when we have, we can safely and happily give all our attention to everything else we value in life… although still one thing at a time ideally!!
+Ultimately, if you want full recovery and a brain that learns that the new, recovery focused behaviours are better than the old disordered ones were and for these to become hard wired then you have to apply as much full focus to your recovery as you possibly can (ideally more!).
+And then, when you have, you can safely and happily give all your attention to everything else you value in life… although still one thing at a time ideally!!